applied-phylo-lab/gene_product_diversity/code/README.md

 This directory contains codes used for simulations and/or generating figures.

-sim_basic.R generates predictions for individual modification events.
+sim_basic.R generates model predictions for an individual editing-type modification events with only the cis-loci evolving.

-sim_basic_genome.R generates the genome-wide distribution.
+sim_as.R generates model predictions for an individual splicing-type modification events with only the cis-loci evolving.

-sim_basic_genome_2.R generates genome-wide distributions for different scenarios of selection.
+sim_evo.R is for simulating cis-trans coevolution.

-sim_type2.R generates predictions for individual modification events, specifically for splicing-type modification.
+sim_evo_tree.R is for simulating cis-loci evolution along a phylogenetic tree.

-sim_type2_genome.R generates the genome-wide distribution, specifically for splicing-type modification.
+plot_sim.R is for analyzing results and generating some of the plots.